garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 ### 4. Compile the smart contract

 This is the exciting bit!
-The best place to begin is by cloning this repo and taking the files provided as the project you created in step 3 (assuming it was on a folder on your desktop) will require several of the files in this repo.
+The best place to begin is by cloning this repo' and taking the files provided as the project you created in step 3 (assuming it was on a folder on your desktop).

-You can do this by either the GitHub desktop tool or by installing Git on your system and typing:
+You can do this by either the GitHub desktop tool or by installing Git on your system, navigating to your project Desktop (as an example) and typing:

 ```
 git clone https://github.com/garry-clawson/Blockchain-Crop-Assurance-and-Localisation.git
 ```

+This will clone the folder to your desired location.
 You will then have all the files needed when copying and pasting across into your project folder.
+Once you have this, do the following:

-First, take the ```ImageStore.sol``` and place into your ```contracts``` folder.
+* First, take the ```ImageStore.sol``` and place into your ```contracts``` folder.

-Second, take the ```2_deploy_contract.js``` and paste place into your ```migrations``` folder.
+* Second, take the ```2_deploy_contract.js``` and paste place into your ```migrations``` folder.
 The '2' at the start of the file name indicates that this is the 2nd file to be compiled (this is how Truffle knows the ordering of compilation).

 The ```ImageStore.sol``` file is a Solidity program ([Solidity](https://docs.soliditylang.org/en/v0.8.14/) is one programming language you can use to develop smart contracts on the Ethereum blockchain), and has three simple functions: ```addItem()```, ```getListItem()``` and ```getListSize```.